ucan-wg/invocation/README.md

 ![](./diagrams/concepts.svg)

-### 2.2.1 Closure
+### 2.2.1 Task

-A [closure](#3-closure) is like a deferred function application: a request to perform some action on a resource with specific inputs.
+A [task](#3-task) is like a deferred function application: a request to perform some action on a resource with specific inputs.

 ### 2.2.2 Receipt